Koszul self duality of manifolds: Weiss cosheaves in the category

 There is a particularly relevant family of open covers called Weiss covers which are defined to be the open covers for which every finite subset of the manifold is contained inside some open of the cover.
 It is known that, as a symmetric sequence, the collection of configuration spaces is a homotopy cosheaf with respect to Weiss covers \cite[Lemma 2.5]{campos_ricardo_idrissi}.
 Using this fact, we show that the assignments

-are topological Weiss cosheaves with values in $\mathrm{RMod}_{\Sigma^\infty_+ E_n},\mathrm{RMod}_{s_n K(\Sigma^\infty_+ E_n)}$, respectively.
+are topological Weiss cosheaves with values in $\mathrm{RMod}_{\Sigma^\infty_+ \mathcal{F}_n},\mathrm{RMod}_{s_n K(\Sigma^\infty_+ \mathcal{F}_n)}$, respectively.
 Using a classification result of Ayala-Francis regarding locally constant Weiss cosheaves, we reduce the problem of finding a natural equivalence between these functors to finding a natural equivalence of their restrictions to the category of open subsets of $\mathbb{R}^n$.
-As observed in Section \ref{sec:koszul}, there are zigzags of equivalences, natural with respect to inclusion, $E_U \simeq \mathcal{F}_U$ and $E_{U^+} \simeq \mathcal{F}_{U^+}$, so the result follows from the special case of codimension 0 submanifolds of $\mathbb{R}^n$, by the naturality of Lemma \ref{lem:codimension0}.
+The result will then follow from the special case of codimension 0 submanifolds of $\mathbb{R}^n$, by the naturality of Lemma \ref{lem:codimension0}.

 Many flavors of categorical homotopy theory appear in the section, related by the functors below, which we introduce when needed.
-We let superscripts of categories denote enrichments, superscripts ``bi'' represent passage to bifibrant objects, and $\mathrm{QuasiCat}$ denote the collection of quasicategories, sometimes called simply $\infty$-categories.
+We let superscripts of categories denote enrichments, superscripts ``bi'' represent passage to bifibrant objects, and use $\mathrm{QuasiCat}$ to denote the collection of quasicategories, sometimes simply called $\infty$-categories.

 We recall some definitions relevant to Weiss cosheaves and the quasicategories of manifolds studied in \cite{ayala_francis_2015}.
 An introduction to the more $\infty$-categorical aspects of Weiss cosheaves can be found in \cite{miller_ayala_francis_2020} and a reference for general use is \cite{brito_weiss_2013}.
 We make use of Definition \ref{dfn:framedemb}, which is the ``homotopically correct'' definition of framed embeddings.